 What’s the difference between the minimum wage and a living wage?

 It is generally understood that the minimum wage – even in states with higher-than-federal rates - is inadequate to support a family of any size.
 As a result, the concept of a “living wage” has gained popularity, as advocates, academics, and policymakers have explored other ways of defining a wage level adequate to support a decent standard of living in America.

 Examples of these alternative standards include the Economic Policy Institute’s “Family Budget Calculator,” which compile the costs of essentials such as housing, food, child care, transportation and health care in different regions of the country and different family sizes to estimate the income required for families to meet basic needs at a minimally adequate level.

 The term “living wage” has also come to describe local ordinances that require employers that benefit from publicly funded service contracts and/or economic development subsidies to pay higher wages and/or offer health care coverage to their employees.
 Generally, living wage ordinances require wages that are significantly higher than federal or state minimum wages – typically $10.00-$14.00 an hour (sometimes set at the poverty level for a family of 4).
 After years of grassroots advocacy starting in the early 1990s, more than 120 cities across the nation currently have living wage laws.
 NELP has compiled a list of these ordinances and their provisions here.

 Are there any efforts going on to raise the minimum wage in my state?

 Legislation to raise and/or index the minimum wage has been introduced in several states.
 In some of those states, activists are organizing campaigns to support the increase.
 In other states, the minimum wage has come under attack and worker justice advocates are fighting back.
-Click here to see what’s going on in your state or to discover that your state needs action to raise the minimum wage!
+Click here to see what’s going on with minimum wage campaigns across the country -- on the federal, state and local levels.